zhipeng93/flink-ml/docs/content/docs/operators/feature/minhashlsh.md

 from pyflink.table import StreamTableEnvironment from pyflink.table.expressions import col

-from pyflink.ml.linalg import Vectors, SparseVectorTypeInfo from pyflink.ml.feature.lsh import MinHashLSH
+from pyflink.ml.linalg import Vectors, SparseIntDoubleVectorTypeInfo from pyflink.ml.feature.lsh import MinHashLSH

 # Creates a new StreamExecutionEnvironment.